usnistgov/ns3-oran/README.md

 export LIBTORCHPATH="/home/$(whoami)/libtorch"

 ```
-A this point, the accessibility of the library can be verified by navigating
+At this point, the accessibility of the library can be verified by navigating
 to the working directory of `ns-3` and running the following command.

 ```shell